redconfetti/redconfetti.github.io/_posts/2012-01-08-rails-3-on-whm-cpanel-vps-server.md

 ----

 Note: If you are prompted for a password when running this clone command, you likely have some sort of SSH configuration not setup properly on your local machine.
-If you're using multiple keys with various hosts, check ~/.ssh/config and make sure you're using the proper syntax.
-Run 'ssh git@<YOURSERVER> -v' to get a verbose output of what's happening when the SSH session is initialized to investigate further.
+If you're using multiple keys with various hosts, check `~/.ssh/config` and make sure you're using the proper syntax.
+Run `ssh git@<YOURSERVER> -v` to get a verbose output of what's happening when the SSH session is initialized to investigate further.

 ----

 On the remote machine, go ahead and delete your public key from the root users home directory.

 ``` shell
 rm /root/id_rsa.pub
 ```

 After cloning the Gitosis repository to your local machine, you simply modify and commit changes to the 'gitosis.conf' file inside of the 'gitosis-admin' folder.

 If you're configuring new users, simply add their public SSH keys to the 'keydir' folder with the '.pub' file extension.
 Refer to these users using the filename of the public key file without the '.pub' extension.

 For instance I've added a repository called 'marketsim', and then added 'marketsim' to the 'writable' setting for the gitosis-admin group.

 ```
 [gitosis]